Skip to product information

 INCI: Taraxacum officinale

-Dandelion Root Cut is dried root pieces from Taraxacum officinale, traditionally prepared as a simmered herbal decoction.
-The root has a deeper, earthier profile than dandelion herb, which makes it a popular choice for bitter-style cups and kitchen-friendly herbal blends.
+Dandelion Root Cut is dried cut root from Taraxacum officinale , traditionally prepared as a simmered herbal decoction.
+The root has a deeper, earthier profile than dandelion herb, making it a popular choice for bitter-style cups, after-meal blends and kitchen-friendly herbal preparations.
 Because it is a root ingredient, it is best prepared with gentle heat rather than a quick steep.
-The cut format is easy to measure, strains cleanly after simmering, and works especially well where repeat preparation and regular blending are needed.
+The cut format is easy to measure, strains cleanly after simmering and works well for repeat preparation and regular blending.

 This product is certified: Vegan and Food Grade.